apokryphus/advanced-combat-system/README.md

 ## PREFACE

   The best way to enjoy this mod to its fullest extent is to install every mod you can find that increases difficulty in The Witcher 3.
+This mod does some things that helps with this, like the taunt system.

   [Aeltoth's Random Encounters Reworked](https://github.com/Aelto/tw3-random-encounters-reworked) is a good place to start.